Yousef VII Ghanima

 Mar Yousef VII Ghanima (January 29, 1881 – July 8, 1958) was the patriarch of the Chaldean Catholic Church from 1947 until his death in 1958.

 Life

-Mar Yousef VII Ghanima was born on January 29, 1881, in Mossul and was ordained a priest on May 15, 1904.
-An ethnic Assyrian, in 1925 he was ordained Auxiliary Bishop of Babylon of the Chaldean.
-He was the Patriarch of the Chaldean Church from September 17, 1947, till his death on July 8, 1958.
-He replaced Patriarch Yousef VI Emmanuel II Thomas and was followed by Paul II Cheikho.
+Mar Yousef VII Ghanima was born on January 29, 1881, in Mosul and was ordained a priest on May 15, 1904.
+An ethnic Assyrian, in 1925 he was ordained Auxiliary Bishop of the Chaldean Catholic Patriachate of Baghdad.
+He became the Patriarch of the Chaldean Church on September 17, 1947 and held the office until his death on July 8, 1958.
+He was preceded by Patriarch Yousef VI Emmanuel II Thomas and was succeeded by Paul II Cheikho.

 With help from Mar Yousef VII Ghanima, the Patriarchate transferred from Mosul to Baghdad.

 He was buried in the cemetery of St. Joseph church in Baghdad.